schollz/croc/README.md

 $ croc -local
 ```

 Yes, when you run locally you don't even need to use a code.
 When you run locally, the *croc* receiver will use UDP broadcast packets to automatically find the correct IP address and code to use to transfer the file.
+When run locally, there is also no encryption so it is even faster.

 **Sender:**